 When sharing PDFs containing sensitive information, you must take measures to protect them.
 Whether you’re sharing tax information, business contracts, or design drafts, good document security ensures that only the appropriate people will see your PDFs.

-Learn how you can secure any PDF document with Adobe Acrobat DC.
+Learn how you can secure any PDF document with Adobe Acrobat.

 Protect your documents.